Delta, union working to avoid furloughs of 2,300 pilots

 Atlanta-based Delta, with around 91,000 employees, announced on Thursday details of early out options for non-union employees that include cash severance, full healthcare coverage and travel benefits.

-Major U.S. airlines, which have received billions of dollars in taxpayer aid for payroll, have all warned that they will need to reduce their workforce once a government-imposed ban on job cuts expires on Sept.
-30.
+Major US airlines, which have received billions of dollars in taxpayer aid for payroll, have all warned that they will need to reduce their workforce once a government-imposed ban on job cuts expires on Sep 30.

-ALPA said it was continuing to meet with Delta on potential early-out or voluntary leave programs, saying it is "optimistic that management will continue to engage with ALPA to protect pilot jobs."
+ALPA said it was continuing to meet with Delta on potential early-out or voluntary leave programmes, saying it is "optimistic that management will continue to engage with ALPA to protect pilot jobs".